 "Have you found her yet?"
 Adonexa shifted her head for a whisper, lifting it closer to the other speaker.
 Shades of darkness covered her features.
 The only part of her that was visible to me was her lips, covered in firebrick lipstick.
 I watched her mouth move.
 My lip reading skills allowed me to fully comprehend her words.

 I gasped in surprise.
 Though not because it was evident that she had been watching my every move all this time, but because her full profile faced mine and what I saw left me rigid and cold.

 The proud creature raised her chin and turned to face me.
-Her lips curled into a cruel smile and her eyes glowed red.
+Her lips curled into a cruel smile and her eyes glowed into a dark shade of red.
 Every inch of my body was telling me to run, to hide.
 Despite that, I couldn't move.
 I was captured under a powerful spell.
 My hands hesitantly touched her cheek and bolts of electricity escaped from our skins.
 I don't how or why, but I felt at peace, as if somehow, everything would be alright.